felixwatts/PodPuppy/README.md

 ﻿# PodPuppy
-*A simple podcast receiver for windows*
+*A simple podcast receiver for Windows*

 ## Features